 Certified Nursing Aide/Nursing Assistant

 NEXT CLASS DATES

-CNAs in New York earn an average of $35,000 per year with some making more than $40,000, with benefits and your fair share of over time too.
+CNAs in New York earn an average of $35,000 to $40,000 (about $800/per wk), Plus your fair share of overtime and double shifts, with benefits and your fair share of holiday time too.
 Being that this is a nice salary for an entry level medical position, it is recommended for those that would like to work in the medical field but do not want to do four or more years of education at a university.

 Register in enough time to get your seat.
 First come first served.
 Voucher students need time to be processed.
 Don’t delay.
 Career Advisers, Case Workers, Counselors, and others are asked to please process their potential students with enough time so as not to let the student’s window of opportunity pass and they’ll have to wait another month before they can start their training….PLEASE ….

 The New Millennium Training Center has assisted well over 250 students and graduates last year, with resume preparation and job searches.
 We are very proud of our efforts and of the positive outcomes, as well.
 The number of agencies that have referred students to our school have been able to share in our success by sharing those positive outcomes.